 What happens next?

 Once you have confirmed your opening date (date of registration) and your application has been approved, a ’Pending (P)’ grade/registration certificate will be emailed to you.
 Once you have received this, you can open for business.

-The registration fee for a Food Control Plan is $125.
-These must be re-registered every year.
+The registration fee for a Food Control Plan is $250.00 - these must be re-registered every year.

 An Environmental Health Officer (EHO) will schedule a verification visit within six weeks of registration of any food business.